22 Reasons You Need To Take Domestic Violence Classes

 Not all people who had childhood pain turn it into a reason to abuse someone else.
 Not all abusers have difficult childhoods, either.
 Yet, if you are an abuser who had childhood pain, poverty, or were abused yourself, you're likely to pass that hurt on to your partner and children.

-The classes give you a chance to deal with childhood trauma and adversity.
+Domestic violence classes give you a chance to deal with childhood trauma and adversity.
 The goal is not to think about the past as an excuse to be physically violent.
 Instead, it's to resolve problems that are holding you back from having healthy relationships.
 Parenting classes will also help you to work out the best way to raise your children, but it is important to take domestic violence classes to help you resolve your own childhood pain.

 - To Overcome Mental And Emotional Problems